csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 use Vim?!</q>, it began to make a lot more sense to me.
 And here I am now, a couple of years later, extolling its virtues myself.

-But, I was that guy—I couldn’t work out what was so bad about using a mouse, what was so wrong with TextMate?
+But, I was that guy — I couldn’t work out what was so bad about using a mouse, what was so wrong with TextMate?
 How on earth do you remember all these combinations?
 How can you find such convoluted commands so useful?